GloriaGao2003/Final_Project/README.md

-### Model
+### Linear Regression Model

-Create any type of model to answer a question of your choice.
+To quantify these relationships, I built a regression model using gender, lunch type, test preparation, and parental education.

 Question to answer: Which factors most significantly affect students’ overall academic performance?

 ``` python
 from sklearn.linear_model import LinearRegression